Noisy Pipes? How to Diagnose and Fix Common Plumbing Sounds

 The 5 Most Common Plumbing Noises and What They Mean

 Your pipes are trying to tell you something.
-Whether it's a sharp bang when you shut off the faucet or a mysterious gurgle coming from the drain, every plumbing noise has a root cause — and ignoring them can lead to costly water damage down the road.
+Whether it's a sharp bang when you shut off the faucet or a mysterious gurgle coming from the drain, every plumbing noise has a root cause, and ignoring them can lead to costly water damage down the road.
 Here's a breakdown of the five most common plumbing sounds, what triggers them, and how urgently you need to act.

-Banging or Thumping — Water Hammer
+Banging or Thumping (Water Hammer)

 Water hammer is one of the most dramatic plumbing sounds: a loud bang or thump that occurs right after you turn off a faucet, flush the toilet, or when an appliance like your dishwasher finishes a cycle.

 Is it serious?
 Yes, if left untreated.
 Repeated shockwaves can stress pipe joints, loosen connections, and eventually cause leaks or burst pipes.
+You can dive deeper into the long-term damage from water hammer if you want a full breakdown.

 Pros

-• Water hammer arrestors are inexpensive ($10–$50 per unit)
+• Water hammer arrestors are inexpensive ($10 to $40 per unit in 2026)

 • DIY installation near appliances is straightforward